ebtic-uae/cle/README.md

     webrtc (if you want to have audio/video support). headings (so that students can structure their work better).

-<h2>Fun with Pad.php
+##Fun with Pad.php

-  CLE in essence is integrating the user management of Moodle and etherpad.
+######CLE in essence is integrating the user management of Moodle and etherpad.
 The way this integration works with respect to authenticating Moodle users in etherpad is through cookies.
 Moodle writes the authentication cookie, and etherpad reads it to know that the user is allowed to see the pad.
 However, cookies can only be read from the same domain.
 So, if your etherpad server resides on a different domain (or if you use IP numbers to identify your machines), the authentication breaks.

   To allow etherpad to live outside the moodle domain, you can employ a trick setup a webserver on the server that runs the etherpad service